 The value of swaps can be very volatile.
-To the extent that the Investment Adviser does not accurately analyze and predict the potential relative fluctuation of the components swapped with another party, or the creditworthiness of the counterparty, the Fund may suffer a loss, which may be substantial.
+To the extent that the Investment Adviser does not accurately analyze and predict the potential relative fluctuation of the components swapped with another party, future market trends, the values of assets or economic factors, or the creditworthiness of the counterparty, the Fund may suffer a loss, which may be substantial.
 The value of some components of a swap (such as the dividends on a common stock) may also be sensitive to changes in interest rates.
 Furthermore, swaps may be illiquid, and the Fund may be unable to terminate its obligations when desired.